florian-abeillon/debunking_invisible_hand/README.md

 ## Research Methods

 (Cellular Automata, Agent-Based Model, Continuous Modeling...)
 (If you are not sure here: 1.
 Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)

+## Acknowledgments
+Thanks to [Thomas Asikis](https://github.com/asikist-ethz) for its guidance throughout the project, and for his repo [market_rl](https://github.com/asikist-ethz/market_rl) which we drew inspiration from.

 ## Other